1

 Protecting local communities

 The GEMM 1 rule prioritizes control measures that will reduce other air pollution — beyond greenhouse gases — and improve air quality in communities near the covered facilities.
-If a facility’s audit includes control measures with air quality co-benefits, the facility must achieve those co-benefits no matter how they plan to comply with the rule.
+If a facility’s audit includes control measures with air quality co-benefits, the facility must achieve those co-benefits no matter how it plans to comply with the rule.

 GEMM 1 rule information